FreekBes/codam_intra_monit_system_display/README.md

 ## Download
-For Chromium browsers: download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/codams-monitoring-system/ibbhfmdmdogpnhbnceifekblmddoniol)
+For Chromium browsers: download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/codams-monitoring-system/ibbhfmdmdogpnhbnceifekblmddoniol).
+If you are using a Mac at Codam, you'll find that any extensions you install will get removed after logging out.
+I wrote a small script for this, which fixes this issue by forcefully installing the extension to your macOS profile.
+You can find this script [here](https://github.com/FreekBes/codam_auto_extension_installer).

 For Firefox: Mozilla has let me know they do not wish to host an extension for such a small audience on their add-ons page.
 Thus, GitHub is the exclusive distributor for this extension on Firefox.
 You can find the latest version on the [Releases page](https://github.com/FreekBes/codam_intra_monit_system_display/releases).
 Download the XPI file listed in the _assets_ section of the latest version.
 The extension **should** still automatically update using GitHub releases.